Jake30123/jake-hamilton-portfolio/README.md

 - http://localhost:4000

-Add pages, documents, data, etc. like normal to test the theme's contents.
+Add pages, documents, data, etc. as usual to test the theme's contents.
 As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

 ## License